hanfasnoor/deloittecs/README.md

     input file, Teams will be less.As Presentation is a single event for all Teams logic will make sure all are attending it at the same time.Also we have logic for early start time of Presentation as 4 and late start time as 5.

+    Used Stack as datastructure for storing activities  to remove each one using pop after scheduling.
+    Used ArrayList for storing activities in final output Map so that we can get order Used LinkedHashMap for storing <Team,Activities> so that we can have insertion order and print for Team 1, Team 2 etc

     Main business logic for scheduling is written in